agemooij/rhinos/README.md

 Rhinos (or RhinoS) is a tiny Scala wrapper around Mozilla's Rhino Javascript runtime for the JVM.
-It allows you to run Javascript code and to extract return values as native Scala objects, using the [Spray JSON](https://github.com/spray/spray-json) AST as an intermediate format.
-Spray JSON then allows you to easily convert that AST to normal Scala objects and/or instances of your own (case) classes.
+It allows you to run Javascript code and to extract return values as native Scala objects

+Internally it uses [Spray Json](https://github.com/spray/spray-json) and its excellent support for mapping Json structures to Scala classes.

 ### Status